balOS/quartz/content/I- Replace the backlinks section of a page with a related items section.md

 ---
-title: "I- Replace the backlinks section of a page with a related items section"
+title: I- Replace the backlinks section of a page with a related items section
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: idea
 ---
 Authored By:: [[P- Rob Haisfield]], [[P- Brendan Langen]]